jimmytuc/lumen-micro-api/README.md

 ```

 Default returns 10 results and the first page.

-Specifying the page and number of results you want to return (but not more than 50):
+Specifying the page and number of results you want to return (but not more than 50, otherwise it will keep the maximum results at 50):

 ```shell
 curl --request GET 'http://127.0.0.1:8080/wagers?page=<page>&limit=<limit>' \